josmos/bioportainer/README.md

 ##### from_user(id_, type_, files)

 Both classes have a method to manually create an instance.
+The SampleList impementation combines positional arguments to a SampleList object.
 Example:

     from bioportainer import SampleIO, SampleList
     refseq = SampleIO.SampleIO.from_user("refseq", "type", ("path/to/file",))